Think someone else may like this? Share the love!

 Fish In Parchment – An Easy Weeknight Meal

-Simple, flexible recipes with little clean-up are the type of recipes that I think Jay would appreciate and this one is from Cooking Know How cookbook by Bruce Weinstein and Mark Scarbrough (they have a blog called Real Food Has Curves).
+Simple, flexible recipes with little clean-up are the type of recipes that I love most.
+This one is from Cooking Know How cookbook by Bruce Weinstein and Mark Scarbrough (they have a blog called Real Food Has Curves).
 Baking fish in parchment paper packets is so incredibly easy, almost foolproof for cooking novices.
 Just chop some veg and put it in with the fish – done!

 Clean up is as quick as crumpling the paper and tossing it away.